 Diversity: Dialoguing Towards Self-Understanding

-How accepting are we?
-What gets in the way?
 In a safe, and nonjudgmental environment, let's understand our overt and unintentional biases and privileges and how we can strive towards cultural competence, self-awareness, and critical thinking.
 "Differences" are a hot topic and something that even seasoned professionals continue to grapple.
 Let's navigate the “growing pains” of self-exploration and consider encounters that push us to question our thoughts, behavior, and actions.
 Leave and lead with a greater self-acceptance and appreciation of others.

 About our facilitator